Particl-Community/academy/guides/guide_general_obtaining_part.rst

    Particl Marketplace Obtain $PART Coin

 .. meta::
-   :description lang=en: Where can I buy $PART coin?
+   :description lang=en: Where can I buy Particl Coin ($PART) coin?

 To use :term:`Particl Marketplace` and enjoy its privacy features, you need the PART coin.
 It can be purchased or exchanged using cryptocurrency exchanges and various online services.

 Cryptocurrency Exchanges
 ------------------------

-While cryptocurrency exchanges are mostly regulated and privately held companies intent on making a profit, they are the most common way to obtain coins.
+While cryptocurrency exchanges are mostly regulated and privately held companies out for a profit, they are the most common way to obtain coins.
 In some cases, owning Bitcoin is a prerequisite to purchasing PART.

 * `Bittrex (recommended) <https://bittrex.com/Market/Index?MarketName=BTC-PART>`_
 * `Probit (recommended) <https://www.probit.com/app/exchange/PART-BTC>`_